spencerthomas1722/haskellPPs/README.md

 - [ ] Do we want to be able to mix PCNs and RCNs?
 - [ ] Remove \#problematic gender stuff?
+- [ ] Passivize, e.g. "the bed was slept in"?